jonathontoon/tweet-tray/README.md

 ## Development

 For all new features or bug fixes please create an issue in the main repository first (so we can track what goes into each release) then simply submit a pull request from your own fork into the original `develop` branch.
-Once your pull request has been successfully rebased and tested a separate request can then be made to merge into `master`.
+To make sure the changes are easily reviewable please follow the format set out in `PULL_REQUEST_TEMPLATE.md`.

 ## Deployment